IonicaBizau/octo-pakia/README.md

 This game was initially named _Pappu Pakia_ and it was created by [Rishabh](https://twitter.com/_rishabhp) and [Kushagra](https://twitter.com/solitarydesigns).
 Thanks to [Rezoner](http://rezoner.net/) for Music.

 [IonicaBizau](https://twitter.com/IonicaBizau) changed it by replacing the sprites into [Octocats designed by GitHubbers](http://octodex.github.com).
-Also the interface was enchated by using [Primer](http://primercss.io/) and [Octicons](https://octicons.github.com/).
+Also the interface was enhanced by using [Primer](http://primercss.io/) and [Octicons](https://octicons.github.com/).

 All other sounds produced by personal thingies like mouths, hands and books.
 Some tricks and tips that we learnt while making this game has been shared on [CodeTheory](http://codetheory.in) and [CSSDeck](http://cssdeck.com/codecasts).